-The DLM learning map models are highly connected representations of how academic skills are acquired as reflected in research literature.
-Both English language arts (ELA) and mathematics have fully developed learning map models.
-ELA and mathematics are assessed in grades 3-8 and one or more grades in high school.
+The DLM learning maps are highly connected representations of how academic skills are acquired as reflected in research literature.
+Both English language arts (ELA) and mathematics have fully developed learning maps.
+ELA and mathematics are assessed in Grades 3-8 and one or more grades in high school.

 Nodes in the maps represent discrete knowledge, skills, and understandings in either ELA or mathematics, as well as important foundational skills.
 The maps go beyond traditional learning progressions by including multiple and alternate pathways through which students may develop content knowledge.
-The ELA learning map model includes more than 2,000 nodes.
-The mathematics learning map model includes more than 2,300 nodes, and both subject maps include more than 150 foundational nodes associated with them.
+The ELA learning map includes more than 2,000 nodes.
+The mathematics learning map includes more than 2,300 nodes, and both subject maps include more than 150 foundational nodes associated with them.
 More than 10,000 connections exist between the nodes in the combined maps.